What is Teradata Concurrency Control?

 Row | Locks the row (identified by the row hash) |

-Besides defining the locking granularity, each lock must be based on one of the below lock levels.
-Each of them has some limitations if another session already holds other locks on the same object:
+In addition to establishing the locking granularity, each lock must be based on one of the following lock levels.
+Each level has limitations when another session already holds locks on the same object:

 Lock Level | What is means |